What’s in a name?

 The Road Less Traveled

-Parashat Beshalach Why does G-d lead the children of Israel to the sea, rather than guiding them down the well-worn highway?
-Parashat Beshalach is unique in that it begins by telling us what G-d did NOT do.
-G-d did not … Continue reading
+Parashat Beshalach Parashat Beshalach is unique in that it begins by telling us what God did NOT do.
+God did not guide them to the highway that goes through the land of the Philistines, because it was close by – … Continue reading

 Responding to Calamity